Schur decomposition of several matrices: Introduction

-\end{example} Example \ref{ex1} shows that the problem of finding the Schur form of a single matrix can be associated with a graph with only one vertex and one loop, the problem of finding the Schur form of a pair of matrices (or equivalently the problem of finding the Schur form of a matrix pencil) can be associated with a graph with two vertices and two edges in-between them, the problem of finding the periodic Schur form can be associated with a cyclic graph.

-In this paper, we show that a collection of real matrices of linear mappings associated with a pseudoforest can be reduced to a quasi-upper-triangular form by the corresponding orthogonal transformations, as well as that a collection of complex matrices of linear mappings associated with a pseudoforest can be reduced to upper-triangular forms by the corresponding unitary transformations.
+\end{example} In this paper, we show that a collection of real matrices of linear mappings associated with a pseudoforest can be reduced to a quasi-upper-triangular form by the corresponding orthogonal transformations, as well as that a collection of complex matrices of linear mappings associated with a pseudoforest can be reduced to upper-triangular forms by the corresponding unitary transformations.
 We also show that pseudoforests are the ``most complicated'' graphs whose representations are reduced to the Schur from.
-The latter means that for the graphs with two cycles a simultaneous (quasi-)upper-triangularization of the associated matrices is not possible in general.
+The latter means that for the graphs with two cycles a simultaneous \mbox{(quasi-)}upper-triangularization of the associated matrices is not possible in general.

-We could have skipped talking about the representations of quivers and instead talk about collections of matrices under certain admissible transformations.
-Nevertheless, explaining such admissible transformations would be much harder and cause a big mess in indices; while for the matrices associated with any quiver, it is straight forward to write the corresponding (admissible) transformations.
-Nevertheless, in practice, we are typically dealing with particular cases.
+{ Note that, in practice, we} are typically dealing with particular cases of the result of this paper.
 Thus we are given a collection of matrices and their admissible transformations.
-This allows us to determine the associated quiver immediately and without requiring any additional input data.
+Nevertheless, this information allows us to determine the associated { directed graph} immediately and without requiring any additional input data, { see, e.g., how the graph is constructed in Figure \ref{polpic}.}